Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Covolume polynomials

 is M-convex (\cite[Definition~2.6]{MR4172622}).
 It is then straightforward to check that the support of $P$, that is,

 also satisfies the symmetric exchange property and is therefore M-convex. \end{proof}

-Lemma~\ref{lem:twovac} and Corollary~\ref{cor:Mconv} indicate that while covolume polynomials (or even their normalizations) are not necessarily Lorentzian, they share some key properties with Lorentzian polynomials.
+Lemma~\ref{lem:twovac} and Corollary~\ref{cor:Mconv} indicate that while covolume polynomials (or even their normalizations) are not necessarily Lorentzian, they share certain key properties with Lorentzian polynomials.
 The result that follows is possibly the most useful such analogue.
 Recall from~\cite[Theorem~2.10]{MR4172622} that if $f(\uw)$ is a Lorentzian polynomial, then so is $f(A\uv)$ for any matrix $A$ with nonnegative entries.
-Covolume polynomials are similarly preserved by nonnegative coordinate changes.
+The set of covolume polynomials is similarly preserved by nonnegative coordinate changes.

 \begin{theorem} Let $P(\ut)\in \Rbb[t_0,\dots, t_\ell]$ be a covolume polynomial, and let $A$ be an $(\ell+1)\times (m+1)$ matrix with nonnegative real entries.
-Then $P(A\uu)\in \Rbb[u_0,\dots, u_{m+1}]$ is a covolume polynomial. \end{theorem}
+Then $P(A\uu)\in \Rbb[u_0,\dots, u_m]$ is a covolume polynomial. \end{theorem}

 For example, the `dilation' (replacing a variable by a nonnegative constant multiple of the same variable) and `diagonalization' (setting two variables equal to each other) operators preserve the property of being a covolume polynomial.
 The following consequence is the analogue of~\cite[Corollary~2.32]{MR4172622}.